 Our laboratory studies a wide range of mechanisms that regulate the transcription of eukaryotic mRNAs. mRNA synthesis is regulated by many signaling pathways that control processes such as development, growth, and the response to environmental conditions such as stress.
 Even genes that are constitutively transcribed appear to be regulated by complex mechanisms that ensure mRNA synthesis rates are stable during different environmental conditions and cell cycle phases.
 Misregulation of transcription is a major cause of human disease and our work addresses the molecular basis for some of these defects.
-The lab uses a wide variety of experimental technologies to explore these topics such as molecular genetics, genomics, computational biology, biochemistry, structural, and biophysical methods to uncover new fundamental mechanisms used in gene regulation.
-We use S. cerevisiae (budding yeast) as our experimental system because of the powerful mix of genomics, molecular genetics and biochemical methods that can readily be used in this model organism.
+The lab uses a wide variety of experimental technologies to explore these topics such as molecular genetics, genomics, high throughput screening, computational biology, biochemistry, structural biology and biophysics.
+We use S. cerevisiae (budding yeast) as our experimental system because of the powerful mix of genomics, molecular genetics and biochemical methods that can readily be applied to this model organism.
 Because the transcription machinery and its regulatory factors are well-conserved throughout evolution, fundamental gene regulatory mechanisms in yeast are nearly always conserved in metazoans.